ManuelBCU/An-lisis-twitter-pol-ticos/README.md

 Now that you have done it you will have a csv file with the tweets you have scraped.

 ## Doing a lexical analysis.
 Once I had all the files I separated them by month, as I wanted to analyze how some words have been used along the campaign.
-It is a very easy thing to do with excel filters as with this code you get the time of each tweet.
-I used excel filter and separated them.
+It is a very easy thing to do with **Excel** filters as with this code you get the time each tweet was published.
+I used Excel filters and separated them.
 For the lexical analysis I decided to use [Antconc](https://www.laurenceanthony.net/software/antconc/).
 This tool is available both for windows, mac and linux.
 It allows you to find parameters and list the words in a text file.
 The only thing you need to do is to get the data by month and put them on different **text files** to analyze them.
-Once I had all the words list, I separated them by month and started to search for the most interesting parameters.
+Once I had all the word lists, I separated them by month and started to search for the most interesting parameters.

 ## Making it visual
-For the images in the article I used **Adobe Photoshop**, choosing some of the words more repeated by each politiian.
+For the images in the article I used **Adobe Photoshop**, choosing some of the words more repeated by each politician.
 I decided to use the Twitter blue colour code for both the images and the headings to give them the same style.
 Finally, with the topics I found interesting I created different graphics with [Flourish](https://flourish.studio/) which is a very easy-to-use visualization tool.